cornradio/lightspeed/README.md

 - [x] support custom hotkeys like add [Q] to the start of the lnk name to open it with `number + q`
 - [x] support config file -- quick input -- quick typer!
 - [x] gui for keymap viewing -- i think view it in terminal is just fine
-- [x] fix stuck problem , 阻塞主进程 , maybe os.Popen() is the problem
+- [x] fix stuck problem , added os.Popen() flag for start a "real process" , not a "sub process"
+- [x] add sound effect when opening -- added , not perfect , I highly recommend you to turn it off
+- [x] add visual effect when opening -- added windwos notification
 - [x] easy add a desktop icon shortcut using `create_shortcut.bat`
-- [x] add sound effect when opening
-- [x] add visual effect when opening
-- [ ] more features for config file

 ## bugs
-- [ ] after open `微信` and login , program will stuck , might `微信` have some kind of protection?
+- [x] after open `微信` and login , program will stuck -- added `hard reload` function
-- [x] the only way around is open `微信` first , then open `lightspeed` , but this is not a good solution
 - [ ] support fucking `\u200b` for ms edge , dude , why microsoft choose this wired utf8 character in title?
 - [ ] package and post on **pypi** -- having a infinate loop , why?